akka/akka/akka-docs/scala/dataflow.rst

 If you run it once and it yields output 5 then it will do that **every time**, run it 10 million times - same result.
 If it on the other hand deadlocks the first time you run it, then it will deadlock **every single time** you run it.
 Also, there is **no difference** between sequential code and concurrent code.
 These properties makes it very easy to reason about concurrency.
-The limitation is that the code needs to be side-effect free, e.g. deterministic.
+The limitation is that the code needs to be side-effect free, i.e. deterministic.
 You can't use exceptions, time, random etc., but need to treat the part of your program that uses dataflow concurrency as a pure function with input and output.

 The best way to learn how to program with dataflow variables is to read the fantastic book `Concepts, Techniques, and Models of Computer Programming <http://www.info.ucl.ac.be/%7Epvr/book.html>`_.
 By Peter Van Roy and Seif Haridi.